 Staci M. Jenkins

-- Counseling employers on strategies for sponsoring employees for both immigrant and non-immigrant visas.
+- Providing guidance to employers on strategies for sponsoring employees for immigrant and non-immigrant visas.

-- Counseling employers on I-9 compliance by developing I-9 policies, providing I-9 training and conducting on-site or remote I-9 audits.
+- Counseling employers on I-9 compliance by developing policies, providing training and conducting on-site or remote audits.

 - Counseling employers on use of E-Verify.